OctoPrint/OctoPrint/docs/events/index.rst

    An unrecoverable error has been encountered, either as reported by the firmware (e.g. a thermal runaway) or on the connection.

+   Note that this event will not fire for error messages from the firmware that are handled (and as such recovered from) either by OctoPrint or a plugin.

    Payload:

      * ``error``: the error string